MartinezAgullo/genai-tifda/README.md

 #  GenAI-Enabled Tactical Information Fusion and Dissemination Agent (TIFDA)

-The TIFDA (Tactical Information Fusion and Dissemination Agent) project aims to create a GenAI agent-based tool that functions as a processing and distribution center for tactical information in a combat environment.
+The TIFDA (Tactical Information Fusion and Dissemination Agent) is a GenAI agent-based tool that functions as a processing and distribution center for tactical information in a combat environment.

 Its main functions are: